-FDA Approves First Digital Pill That Can Track If You've Taken It
+FDA Approves First Digital Pill That Can Track Whether You've Taken It

 The tiny sensor, made by a company called Proteus, is about the size of a grain of sand.
 It's activated when it comes into contact with fluid in the stomach.
 The sensor detects and records the date and time the pill is ingested.

-The sensor transmits that data to a patch worn by the patient.
+The sensor transmits that information to a patch worn by the patient.
 The patch then sends the data to a smartphone application; the data can then be shared with selected family members or caregivers.

 That's a lot of moving parts, but the problem it aims to address is a real (and expensive) one: nonadherence, which is the term for patients not following through with prescribed treatment.
-Nonadherence is a problem for people with many kinds of health issues, such as hypertension and high cholesterol.
+Nonadherence is a problem for people with many kinds of health conditions, such as hypertension and high cholesterol.

-"Being able to track ingestion of medications prescribed for mental illness may be useful for some patients," said Mitchell Mathis, M.D., director of the Division of Psychiatry Products in the FDA's Center for Drug Evaluation and Research.
+"Being able to track ingestion of medications prescribed for mental illness may be useful for some patients," said Dr. Mitchell Mathis, director of the Division of Psychiatry Products in the FDA's Center for Drug Evaluation and Research.
 "The FDA supports the development and use of new technology in prescription drugs and is committed to working with companies to understand how technology might benefit patients and prescribers."

 In its announcement, the FDA notes that Abilify MyCite's labeling information states the product hasn't been shown to improve patients' compliance with their treatment regimen.
 It also says that "Abilify MyCite should not be used to track drug ingestion in 'real-time' or during an emergency because detection may be delayed or may not occur."